 Photo poses in different angles

 First become comfortable with Half Lotus.
-You can also prepare with Cobbler’s Pose, Hero Pose, and Head-to-Knee Pose.
+You can also prepare with Bound Angle Pose, Hero Pose, and Head-to-Knee Pose.
 Continue to practice regularly and your hips will open more over time.

 If Padmasana is not comfortable for you, try some other yoga poses to prepare for it.
-Sukhasana or Easy pose (pictured above) is a great way to build a stable base for the pose with less stretch on the hips.
+Easy Pose (Sukhasana) is a great way to build a stable base for the pose with less stretch on the hips.

 Ardha padmasana (literally meaning half lotus) requires you to only place one foot in the opposite hip crease at a time.
 Again, another great way to build muscle memory and prepare to reach the full Padmasana safely and comfortably!

-It may be tempting to try and enter straight into this pose without warm up.
+It may be tempting to try to enter straight into this pose without warm-up.
 This depends on your hip flexibility.
 Be sure to warm up the hips before you begin, and avoid this posture and its variations if you have hip, knee or ankle injuries.

 - Blossoming Lotus Pose